Beloved-vince/Beloved-vince/README.md

 - 📫 How to reach me **vinceoludare@gmail.com**

-- 📄 Know about my experiences [unavailable for now](unavailable for now)
+- 📄 Know about my experiences As a dedicated software engineer, I am eager to embark on an exciting career in the field.
+While I may not have secured a job yet, I have been actively building my skills and gaining valuable experience through various avenues.

 - ⚡ Fun fact **I am a humorous person**